 However never feed cooked chicken bones.

-Salmon & Potato hypoallergenic kibble is the basis of our puppy's and hounds diet and the success in rearing your hound is to do this slowly.
-After a lot of searching and reading it seems that our Salmon and Potato kibble is a really good staple diet and with the added raw meaty bones, the dogs seem to thrive and develop fairly evenly.
-In addition we include our grain free kibble, Salmon, Trout and Sweet Potato which helps pups maintain condition, allowing for slow growth.
+Bonaforte's Complete is the basis of our puppy's and hounds diet and the success in rearing your hound is to do this slowly.
+After a lot of searching and reading it seems that our kibble is a really good staple diet and with the added raw meaty bones, the dogs seem to thrive and develop fairly evenly.
+In addition we include our grain free kibble, which helps pups maintain condition, allowing for slow growth.
 This kibble also helps if your hound drops a bit of weight at any time.
 As we do you can feed a mixture of the two together.

 We are seeing results from the same litter with dogs in homes that feed strictly on our feeding regime and dogs whose owners varied the diet and fed different kibbles and either a smaller amount of raw food or none at all.
-The results are that those owners who stuck to our suggested diet regime seem to have fit, well developed and robust hounds whereas the others are not in the same league yet.
+The results are that those owners who stuck to our suggested diet regime seem to have fit, well developed and robust hounds.